MicrosoftDocs/dynamics-365-project-operations/articles/expense/per-diem-expenses.md

 The per diem is calculated as the total allowance that is offered per day minus the meal reduction (cost of complimentary meals) that is provided to the employee.

-## Per diems in the reimagined expense interface

-The per diem feature is supported in the reimagined **Expense Management** workspace in Microsoft Dynamics 365 Finance version 10.0.25 and later.

-To enable per diems, follow these steps.

-1. In the **Feature Management** workspace, find and select the **Expense Reports Reimagined** feature in the list, and then select **Enable now**.
-2. Find and select the **Per-diem for expense report re-imagined interface** feature in the list, and then select **Enable now**.

 ## Configure per diems

 To configure per diem expenses, follow these steps.